department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/research-plan.md

 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**

-*   Moderator: Aslan French, aslan.french@civicactions.com, +1 510-408-7510 #1001
+*   Moderator: Dave Pickett, dave.pickett@civicactions.com, +1 312-833-1813
 *   Research guide writing and task development: Aslan French
 *   Participant recruiting & screening: Perigean
 *   Project point of contact: David Shannon, David.Shannon@agile6.com
 *   Participant(s) for pilot test: Max, John, or Christian?
 *   Note-takers: Perigean
-*   Observers: Dave Pickett & Denise Eisner
+*   Observers: